 - Get plenty of natural light in the daytime.

 - Be physically active for at least 30-60 minutes daily, however avoid exercise within 3 hours of bedtime.

 - Avoid evening naps.

-- Avoid using electronic devices for at least an hour before bedtime.
+- Keep away from using electronic devices for at least an hour before bedtime.
 Artificial light from these devices may interfere with brain chemicals that promote sleep.

 - Keep your phone or laptop out of the bedroom.
-You don’t want to be disturbed by calls, texts or other notifications (or tempted to look at them) while you’re sleeping.
+You do not want to be disturbed by calls, texts, or other notifications (or tempted to look at them) while you are in bed.

 - If you need to get up frequently at night to use the bathroom, work towards a solution with your physician.
 Doing pelvic floor exercises (Kegel exercises) may help.

 - Orient your bed for quick and easy access to the toilet and wear uncomplicated nightclothes.